eslamdyab21/AMRs-in-Warehouse-Systems/PCB Fabrication/ReadME.md

     *Checked PCB design rules and constraints
     *Bill of materials and design for manufacturing rules are reviewed

-  -then we have to print the design on sitting paper -We need heat in order to make sure the Traces to be printed on the board without any kind of short circuit or open circuit
+  -then we have to print the design on sitting paper

+  -We need heat in order to make sure the Traces to be printed on the board without any kind of short circuit or open circuit

-  -we can iron for this operation it should last for 15 minute to be sure that all the traces is printed correctly -The next is step is Oxidation
+  -we can use  iron for this operation it should last for 15 minute to be sure that all the traces is printed correctly -The next is step is Oxidation

   With all of the layers etched, a chemical treatment called oxide is applied to the inner layers of a printed circuit board to improve the strength of the     bond